d-dd/Yukari/README.md

 Twisted Autobahn

 ##**Requirements:**
 A CyTube server to connect to
-An account with admin rank in the channel Yukari will run.
+An account with admin rank or higher (3+) in the channel Yukari will run.

 ##**Installation:**
 Create the SQLite database: